sparksuite/codemirror-spell-checker/README.md

 # CodeMirror Spell Checker
-Piece of cake spell checking in CodeMirror
+Spell checking so simple, you can set up in 30 seconds.

+## Quick start
+TODO